 - Rebuild the URL paths for static pages in the site builder

-- Manipulate the standard URL scheme for dynamic pages (see the customize product URLs article)
+- Manipulate the standard URL scheme for dynamic pages (see the developing a dynamic page extension article)

 Still, it mightn't be entirely possible — or even desired — to keep the URL scheme of your old system.
 To maintain a decent search engine score, Frontastic provides you with a mechanism to manage redirects in the Frontastic studioFrontastic studio - The interface you use to manage, build, and edit all areas of your project and commerce sites.
 Previously known as `backstage`. (see our redirects in the Frontastic studio article).